projecthell/oxygene/README.md

                              to personal dislike of the name, I changed it to Oxygéne.

-       PACKAGE INFORMATION :
+       PACKAGE INFORMATION
                   REQUIRES : DOOM II.wad
                                    Any other wad files or pk3 files are optional.

-          GAME INFORMATION :
+          GAME INFORMATION
-                      MAPS : 4
+                      MAPS : 7
              SINGLE PLAYER : Yes
     COOPERATIVE 2-8 PLAYER : No
      DEATHMATCH 2-8 PLAYER : No
        DIFFICULTY SETTINGS : Yes
                 NEW SOUNDS : Yes
-                 NEW MUSIC : Sort of
+                 NEW MUSIC : Yes
-              NEW SPRITES  : Yes (mainly monsters, some scenery) NEW TEXTURES : No
+              NEW SPRITES  : Yes
+              NEW TEXTURES : Yes
                  NEW DEMOS : No

-              CONSTRUCTION :
+              CONSTRUCTION
                       BASE : DOOM II
-                BUILD TIME : 4 Years so far.
+                BUILD TIME : 5 Years so far.
-              EDITORS USED : GZDoom Builder, Slade and WhackEd4 KNOWN BUGS : I am unsure.
-Report any to me if you find any.
+              EDITORS USED : GZDoom Builder, Slade and WhackEd4 KNOWN BUGS : Occasionally textures will clip through objects such as explosive barrels and we're not sure as to why this happens or how we should fix it.

 ---------------------------